There are no exceptions in HB 1510 for rape or incest, and the state was immediately sued for defying Supreme Court precedent.

-Bryant tweeted this the day the Senate passed the bill:
+Bryant tweeted this after signing the bill:

 There is only one abortion clinic left in the state.
 Mississippi is currently tied with North Carolina for the country's earliest ban, at 20 weeks beyond the woman's last menstrual period (aka 18 weeks post-fertilization), according to the Guttmacher Institute.
 Exceptions are in place if a woman's life is in danger, her physical health is severely compromised, or if there's a fatal fetal abnormality.
 HB 1510 is the same as the current law, but bans the procedure 5 weeks earlier.